lsantx/semiconductor-models/Readme.md

 Manufactures: Semikron, Infineon, ABB.

-** If you can contribute with this repository you can commit more files or send to lsantx@gmail.com
+** If you want contribute with this repository you can commit more files through pull request or send to lsantx@gmail.com